cpruvost/ociconstinstrunner/README.md

 # Terraform Automation on Oracle Cloud : Create x GitHub SelfHosted Runner (for an Organisation) in Container Instances (public network)

 This project has been designed to run with Oracle OCI Stacks Resource Manager.
-Nevertheless you can use it on another place but you have to uncomment some security variables needed outside of OCI Stacks Resource Manager.
+Nevertheless you can use it on another place but you have to uncomment some security variables needed outside of OCI Stacks Resource Manager (see files variables.tf, provider.tf, and main.tf)

 ## Prerequisites